Electricity sector in Bulgaria: Generation

-Coal power
+Coal

 Some power stations are very dirty, and in 2023 one was found guilty of excess sulphur dioxide air pollution, which might lead to court cases against others.

 In early 2023 the government attempted to postpone Bulgaria's EU commitment to reduce greenhouse gas emissions by 10% that year, because it did not want to close any coal-fired power stations.

 Fossil fuel subsidy of coal power is expected to end by 2025.
 Bulgaria aims to phase out coal power (which is low quality lignite) by 2038 or earlier.
 The Center for Research on Energy and Clean Air says that an earlier phase out would save many lives and much money.

-Solar power
+Solar

-Europe's (at the time) largest grid battery at 124 MW / 496 MWh opened at the 106/86 MW solar park in Lovetj i May 2025.
-A 69 MW section at the Tenevo 238 MW solar park opened in 2025, with 65 MW/260 MWh of a planned 315 MW/760 MWh battery energy storage system.
+Europe's (at the time) largest grid battery at 124 MW / 496 MWh opened at the 106/86 MW solar park in Lovech in May 2025.
+A 69 MW section at the Tenevo 238 MW solar park opened in 2025, with 65 MW / 260 MWh of a planned 315 MW / 760 MWh battery energy storage system.
+A 600 MWh battery opened in Burgas in 2026.

+Transmission, distribution and storage

+As of 2025 the grid needs modernisation.
+It has been suggested that more connections with other countries would stabilize and reduce prices.